Wastewater Plant Operator I/II

 SUPERVISION RECEIVED AND EXERCISED

-Immediate supervision for the Wastewater Plant Operator I is provided by the Lead Plant Operator.
+Generalsupervision for the Wastewater Plant Operator I is provided by the Water Quality Control Supervisor.
 Technical or functional supervision may be provided by other higher level plant operation personnel.
 General supervision for the Wastewater Plant Operator II is provided by the Water Quality Control Supervisor.
 Technical or functional supervision may be provided by other higher level plant operation personnel.

 ESSENTIAL FUNCTIONS ‑ Duties may include, but are not limited to the following:

 - Operate wastewater treatment facilities to control flow and processing of wastewater, sludge and effluent; monitor gauges, meters and control panels; observe variation in operation conditions, interpreting meter and gauge readings and test results to determine processing requirements.

 - Operate valves and gates; start and stop pumps, engines and electric motors to control and adjust flow and treatment processes; operate and maintain boilers; perform routine maintenance work on valves, tanks and related equipment and facilities.

 - Input plant operation data in computer; plot operational trends.

 - Perform routine plant grounds maintenance work, including painting and landscape work.

 - Operate treatment plant vehicles and stationary machinery as required in a safe and efficient manner.

 - Collect samples and perform routine laboratory tests and analyses.